jameskellynet/resume/README.md

 2006 Master Computer Science, 2004 Bachelor Computer Science and Business

 ##### APPENDIX
 Yoga Teaching Certificate, Sommelier Certificate, CCNA, and other business, professional speaking, and tech courses

 tech-ware
 ---------

 ##### CURRENT & EXCITING TO WORK WITH
+* AI / ML infrastructure architecture for training / inference
+* Use and customization of AI in IT ops and business
+* Multicloud Kubernetes / OpenShift and especially their networking and security with and without service mesh
+* Open source, GitHub, GitLab, and GitOps in IT
+* DevOps and infrastructure as code with Terraform
+* Multi-vendor network routing, switching, security tools
+* Multicloud IaaS/PaaS with GCP, AWS, Azure
+* Presentation, document, video and graphic design tools

+##### CLASSICS WITH WHICH I HAVE EXPERIENCE
+* Programming in C, C++, Java, Go, dabbled in Python
+* Dev practices and tools IDEs like VScode, Copilot, Eclipse
 * OpenStack and VMware cloud infrastructure architecture
-* Docker and Kubernetes for public or private cloud PaaS
-* Cloud-native applications for IoT and big-data uses
-* Public cloud IaaS/PaaS with GCP, AWS, Azure, Rackspace
-* Public SaaS migration/IT use with Msft 365 and SFDC
-* OpenContrail, OpenDaylight for cloud SDN and NFV
-* Presentation, document, graphic design tools
-* Open source software and hardware projects like OCP
-* Developer evangelism and training

-##### USEFUL CLASSICS
-* Cisco & Juniper routing, switching, security, architecture
-* Programming in C, C++, Java and now hacking in Go
 * Distributed, concurrent and real-time programming
 * Enterprise and carrier network design and operations
-* OS admin and automation with FreeBSD, Linux, Windows
+* Ansible various sysadmin automation for Linux / Windows
 * Firewalling, IDP, VPN, AAA and identity management tools
 * Security hacking and research on attacks
-* DB design, admin, programming: Cassandra, MySQL, Msft
+* DB design, admin, programming with NoSQL, MySQL
-* Web design, JavaScript programming, JavaEE w/ Tomcat
+* Web design, JavaScript programming, JavaEE
-* Writing for research, documentation, tutorials, blogs
-* Development practices: git, cvs, svn, review tools
+* Development practices: git, review tools

 biz-ware
 --------

 ##### CURRENT & EXCITING TO WORK WITH
+* People leadership and psychology
+* Technology product development prioritization and tools
+* Product strategy and market modelling
+* Product and solutions marketing
+* Product and solutions competitive analysis
 * Salesforce enablement, training, consulting
+* Impactful presentation pitching and slide craft
+* Communications with public, media, analysts
+* Using GenAI for content, analysis, summarization

+##### CLASSICS WITH WHICH I HAVE EXPERIENCE
+* Organizational behavior and management
+* Sales and negotiations with individuals and vendors
 * Alliances and partnerships business development
-* Product development and business modelling
-* Leadership and human psychology
-* Organizational behavior and management
-* Impactful presentation pitching and slides
-* Solution and product marketing and positioning
-* Sales and negotiations with businesses and consumers
-* Communications with public, media, analysts

-##### USEFUL CLASSICS
 * Marketing and advertising automation and testing
-* Branding, social, corporate marketing
+* Branding, social, and corporate marketing
+* Writing for executives, research, documentation and more
+* Fundraising, organizing, promoting live events with 100s
 * Financial and managerial accounting, budgeting
 * Business law and incorporation
 * Personal and business finance and investing
 * Equities charting and technical analysis
-* Fundraising for events and charity

 wins
 ----

 * In my role at Juniper, I led dozens of live and video trainings for our field and customers, impacting hundreds.
 I even spoke at the all-hands to 10,000!
-* > 30 countries visited and lived in 4
+* > 40 countries visited and lived in 4
 * I won 5 scholarships through university, and a medal for being in the top 3 of my graduating class.
 * Black belt in Tae Kwon Do